Save up to $0.33 per gallon - survey shows cheapest gas station in Lakeland - NewsBreak

 (LAKELAND, FL) Gas prices vary across in the Lakeland area, but if you’re willing to head for the cheapest station, you could be saving up to $0.33 per gallon.

-According to a survey by GasBuddy, Wawa at 5410 S Florida Ave was the cheapest station in the area, with regular listed at $2.76 per gallon at the pumps Wednesday.
-That was compared to Shell at 125 North Combee Rd, where a gallon of regular was selling for $3.09.
+According to a survey by GasBuddy, Sunoco at 4612 Cleveland Heights Blvd was the cheapest station in the area, with regular listed at $2.72 per gallon at the pumps Wednesday.
+That was compared to Shell at 1920 Harden Blvd, where a gallon of regular was selling for $3.05.

 |Regular